bkroggel/luzid/_posts/2020-05-05-How-to-use-system-audio-in-microsoft-teams.md

 That said if you do have some more ideas about what I should look into in regards to virtual audio routing on macOS I am gladly waiting for a ping on my [twitter account](https://twitter.bastiankroggel.com/).

+Quick update to the roughly one and half weeks ago published blog post:
+Since above software solutions are only focussing towards *macOS based* system <i class="fab fa-apple"></i> (except *Jack* which was mainly developed with Linux in mind) I wanted to briefly update this article with just a few links and additional software packages, that might grant you a much more comprehensive overview about possible routes or guide you to the right direction if you are looking for an alternative solution that focusses on the Microsoft Windows <i class="fab fa-windows"></i> environment:
+{:info="Addition" info_sub="2020-05-18T13:58+02"}
+* **[Dante Via](https://www.audinate.com/products/software/dante-via)** ($49.99, proprietary) – <i class="fab fa-windows"></i> <i class="fab fa-apple"></i> – Dante Via is easy-to-use software that delivers unprecedented multi-channel routing of computer-based audio, allowing a wide range of applications and devices to be networked and interconnected, easily and inexpensively.
+* **[Sound Siphon by Static Z Software](https://staticz.com/soundsiphon/)** ($49, proprietary) – <i class="fab fa-apple"></i> – Sound Siphon makes it easy to capture your Mac’s audio.
+Use it to create virtual input audio devices that send audio from one app to another.
+Or, record right in the Sound Siphon app.
+* **[Synchronous Audio Router](https://github.com/eiz/SynchronousAudioRouter)** (free, open-source) – <i class="fab fa-windows"></i> – Synchronous Audio Router is a Windows audio driver which allows you to route application audio through your digital audio workstation software.
+* **[VB-Audio](https://www.vb-audio.com/Cable/)** (donation, proprietary) – <i class="fab fa-windows"></i> <i class="fab fa-apple"></i> – VB-CABLE is a virtual audio device working as virtual audio cable.
+All audio coming in the CABLE input is simply forwarded to the CABLE output.
+* **[Virtual Audio Cable](https://vac.muzychenko.net/en/)** ($30, proprietary) – <i class="fab fa-windows"></i> – Virtual Audio Cable (VAC) is an audio bridge between applications that transmits sounds (audio streams) from app to app, from device to device.
+{:info="Addition" info_sub="2020-05-18T13:58+02"}
+*Note:* Descriptions have been taken directly from the distributors‘ respective website.
+{:info="Addition" info_sub="2020-05-18T13:58+02" style="transform:scale(.7); transform-origin: 0"}

 Take care – and #StaySafe.